 It’s A run woman show

-ENDURE is an outdoor immersive theatre performance roving through NYC’s iconic Central Park.
+ENDURE is an outdoor immersive theatre performance roving through iconic public spaces and beautiful parks.
 The story follows a woman running her first marathon—and the life events that inspired her to run.

 A story of starting over and what it takes to make it to the finish line.